mox-amber/sessh/index.md

 divided amongst each member.

 ### Milestone 1
-For milestone 1, our goal was to create and deploy a working version of our application.
+For milestone 1, our goal was to create and deploy a basic working version of our application.

 You can view our [project board](https://github.com/mox-amber/sessh/projects/1) if you would like to see how we divided our tasks.